 Sam Mallikarjunan is an Executive Strategist at HubSpot and former Head of Growth at HubSpot Labs, the somewhat-secret experimental arm of the world’s #1 Sales & Marketing platform.
 Sam teaches Digital Marketing at the Harvard Division of Continuing Education and the University of South Florida’s Muma College of Business.
 He is also the co-author of the book “How To Sell Better Than Amazon” (which, thanks to the publisher, is ironically available for purchase on Amazon).

 We still dramatically under-invest in customer retention.
 People see social media-powered customer support and engagement as a cost center, but the fact is that you’ll never be able to afford to do fancy sales and marketing to GET customers if you’re not REALLY good at KEEPING customers.
-Use the best social media management tool and turn your social media channels into a retention and down funnel tool to stop chasing clicks, follows net new leads, etc.
+Use the best social media management tools and turn your social media channels into a top retention and down funnel tool to stop chasing clicks, follows, net new leads, etc.

 Writer, Artist, Producer, Digital Strategy Consultant